 My Ticket is for 9PM.
 Do I get in at 9pm?
 When should I arrive?

 Please arrive 15 minutes before the time stated on your ticket.
 Allow extra time for parking.
 Arriving drastically earlier will only extend your wait time.
 Guests are not allowed to enter their timed slotted wait area until 15 minutes before the time stated the ticket.
+This is stricty enforced.

 What does my Ticket purchase include?